Prerequisites for AAC Devices

 - Eye Gaze Systems: The device will recognize what your child is looking at and speak that message.

-Prerequisite Myth #4: The Child Doesn’t Understand Enough Language for AAC
+Myth: The Child Must Understand Enough Language for AAC

 There is nothing that says that children must have great language skills before they can start communicating!
 You can start with one button and one word that your child is able to say using a communication device.
 Your child only needs to understand that they want the thing they get when they push that button.
 The language skills will follow once he understands the effect that communicating has (it gets him what he wants!).

-Prerequisite Myth #5: The Child Doesn’t Have Enough Interest in Communicating to Use AAC
+Myth: The Child Must Have Enough Interest in Communicating to Use AAC

 This is one I commonly see in children with Autism.
 Parents or therapists will say “well, he never seems to want to communicate anything so I don’t think he would use a button to communicate either”.
 For some children, that may be the case, but you never know until you try.
 It is very likely that your child does not understand the power of communication.
 Once you teach your child that pushing a button will get her something she wants, you may be surprised how much her interest in communication grows.
 For many children, spoken words are much too difficult so verbal communication is not even an option.
 If that is the only means of communication they have been exposed to, they will not be very interested in communicating since it is so difficult for them.
 Once you give them an easier means of communicating, you may be able to show them how wonderful communication is and get them interested.
 Once they are interested in communicating, they begin making more attempts at verbal communication as well!

-Prerequisite Myth #6: The Child Won’t Be Able to Keep Track of a Device When She Needs It
+Myth: The Child Must Be Able to Keep Track of a Device When She Needs It

 This is something that a lot of parents worry about when using AAC.
 What if the child doesn’t have the device nearby when she needs it?
 Then it won’t do us any good.
 You’re right!
 Mayer Johnson has come up with a great solution for this problem.
 They have created the Go Talk Buttons which are small buttons that only cost $14.00 each.
 These buttons contain one message but can be mounted anywhere in your house and would allow your child to request an object that is always near that location.
 For example, you might put a button on your fridge (using the built-in magnet) that says “juice” when your child pushes it.
 Since your child knows the juice is in the fridge, she will be likely to go there for the juice anyway and then there will be a communication device available for her.
 You could also have one near the door that says “play outside” or one near the bathroom that says “potty”.
 This is a great way to introduce your child to AAC because many children will lead an adult over to what they want anyway.
 Click Here to purchase this or any Mayer Johnson product on their website, you will also receive free shipping on your order by following my links!